 The CIP is then expanded with the View Details button which shows exactly what security or license issues were encountered, as well as any policy violations.

-If you would like more information about these features, check out our Sonatype CLM Repository Manager Guide.
+If you would like more information about these features, check out our Nexus Lifecycle and Repository Manager Guide.